Laid (song)

 "Laid" is the title track from Laid, the fifth studio album of Manchester alternative rock band James.
-Released on 27 September 1993 by Fontana Records, the song was a commercial success, charting in the United Kingdom, Australia, and the United States, and has received attention as a theme song for the American Pie film series.
+Released on 1 November 1993 by Fontana Records, the song was a commercial success, charting in the United Kingdom, Australia, and the United States.
+"Laid" has received attention as a theme song for the American Pie film series.

 Composition and reception

 The song includes the lyric "she only comes when she's on top".
 The American release of its music video replaced this lyric with "she only sings when she's on top" (although Tim Booth is seen to lip-sync the original line, and is accompanied by a subtitle reading "hums").

 It quickly gained popularity on American college radio and remains the group's best-known song in the United States.

 The song peaked at number 61 on the US Billboard Hot 100 and number three on the Billboard Modern Rock Tracks chart, in part due to its cult status as a popular college song in the US.
 The song was more successful in the band's native UK, where it peaked at number 25, becoming the band's ninth top-40 hit.

 One of the Three, the 'unofficial archive of the band James', has said this of the song:

 Originally viewed by the band as a throwaway song and a possible b-side, Brian Eno soon convinced them of the potential of this track.
-Whilst only reaching a disappointing 22 in the UK charts, it made serious inroads for the band in the US where it lead [sic] to performances on prime-time TV shows such as Letterman, Conan O'Brien and Jay Leno.
+Whilst only reaching a disappointing 22 in the UK charts, it made serious inroads for the band in the US where it led to performances on prime-time TV shows such as Letterman, Conan O'Brien and Jay Leno.